spraakbanken/UNameIT/README.md

 This repo contains several (open) databases containing information about names (e.g., person names, geographical names, company names, etc).

+### No sensitive information!

+Since this repo is not hosted at GU, it is important that we do not store any sensitive information here.
+Sensitive information are, e.g., any information that can be connected to an individual person.

 ### Source files

 All original database sources should reside in the `src` directory.
 This is divided into:

 - `automatic`: here are databases that are downloaded from other places, or automatically created in some way
 - `manual`: here are databases that we build and update manually

 Every data source should have a separate directory in `src/automatic` or `src/manual`, and there must be a readme file detailing how the sources have been obtained and what scripts have been used.